Jump for the Rose

 I wanted to give back to The Rose and Dr. Melillo through skydiving.
 In early 2010, I discussed my idea with my skydiving girlfriends at Skydive Spaceland and Jump for the Rose became a reality.
 Through the help of the skydiving community the first event was held in October that year.
 We raised over $11,000 dollars and broke a Women’s National and Texas State skydiving record.
 It was a wonderful day in December when I handed Dixie that first check.
 We were both crying as I said to her “I told you I’d pay you back.”
 Since then, my relationship with The Rose has grown.
 Through Dorothy Gibbons, the president of The Rose, I became one of the faces of the Susan G. Komen foundation, a huge supporter of The Rose.
 That resulted in many great adventures.
 I’m also on the Advisory Board for The Rose and currently Jump for the Rose is the fourth largest fundraising event for The Rose!
 Jump for the Rose has raised over $100,000 to date.
 We have broken 5 skydiving records at Skydive Spaceland.
 Two National women’s records, two Texas State women’s records and one women’s WORLD Record.
 Each year has seen the total amount raised increase.
 I love handing Dr. Melillo that check every year!

 It only seems right to combine the two things that I am most blessed to have in my life: Skydiving and The Rose.
-So far, the wonderful skydiving community has come together every year to dedicate a weekend to raising money to save men’s and women’s lives at the Jump For The Rose Pinkfest Mini Boogie at Skydive Spaceland in Rosharon, Texas.
+So far, the wonderful skydiving community has come together every year to dedicate a weekend to raising money to save lives at the Jump for the Rose Pinkfest Boogie.

 I love doing this…